Removing Paint from Brick Fireplace

 October 4, 2007

 I found the posting that you referred us to on Bob Vila's website, Dena, and apparently you are reading correctly.
 Unfortunately the anonymity of the internet makes testimonials pretty much worthless so we discourage them.
 How can you ever know the vested interests of a stranger unless you catch them at it?
-Testimonials are better from friends & neighbors, and evaluations may be better from organizations like Consumer Reports [link is to product info at Amazon].
+Testimonials are better from friends & neighbors, and evaluations may be better from organizations like Consumer Reports [affil. link to book info on Amazon].

 hobbyist (home owner) - Birmingham, Alabama